 Stop the feeding of the catalyst paste.

-Disconnect the cascade between DIC 1901 and FRC 1702.
+Disconnect the cascade between DIC 1901 and FIC 1702.

 Continue to feed propylene and hydrogen until the exhaustion of the reaction and the dilution of the slurry to a concentration of 50 g/l.